wintonpc/pbr/README.md

 The typical way to determine which code to execute to de/serialize a field would probably be with a `switch` on field type.
 An alternative is to have each metafield store a function pointer to the appropriate code, as determined during type registration.
 The function pointer approach has shown to be marginally faster for Pbr.
+(If `switch` made the code significantly more readable, I would opt for it; but it does not.)

 ### Embedded messages